 I would suggest visiting Osaka during the offseason as it will become very crowded during the Fall and Spring months because of the foliage.
 Additionally, traveling 2 days in Osaka during the summer months can be brutal some very high humidity and tropical rainstorms and typhoons.
 I visited during October which was great and felt comfortable with not being too hot or too cold, but also fewer tourists.

-What to Pack for 2 Days in Osaka
+What to Pack for Osaka Itinerary for 2 Days

 Japan is more modest when it comes to clothing, however, they are pretty used to seeing tourists all over the city.
 If you want to be more respectful, then try to wear my conservative clothing.